mps9506/echor/cran-comments.md

 ## Comments

-This is a release of version 0.1.4,
+This is a release of version 0.1.4

 Other comments:

-* This release resolves bugs introduced by changes in the REST API the package communicates with.
+* This release resolves the 1 NOTE in the CRAN Package Check Results caused by an unused declared Import.
+The release also resolves bugs caused by an update to the web API.

 * Examples are wrapped in \donttest{} since they rely on an internet connection and responses from the server can take time.